Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

 Zinc deficiency occurs when the body lacks sufficient amounts of this vital mineral to perform its essential functions.
-This condition affects approximately two billion people in developing regions worldwide, making it a significant global health concern.
+This condition affects approximately two billion people in developing regions worldwide making it a big health concern around the world.

-As an essential mineral, zinc serves multiple vital functions in the human body:
+As an essential mineral, zinc serves multiple vital functions in the human body.
+They are:

 The human body cannot store significant amounts of zinc, so it requires a regular diet or supplement intake.
 This makes maintaining adequate zinc levels particularly important for overall health and wellness.

-The symptoms of zinc deficiency often develop gradually and can affect multiple body systems.
+The symptoms of zinc deficiency often develop gradually and can affect multiple body systems in various ways.
+They are:

-Several factors can lead to insufficient zinc levels in the body, ranging from dietary choices to medical conditions.
-The primary causes include problems with zinc absorption from food and inadequate dietary intake.
-The following are some common zinc deficiency reasons:
+The primary causes of insufficient zinc levels in your body include problems with zinc absorption from food and inadequate dietary intake.
+There are some more reasons for zinc deficiency.
+They are:

 Treatment for zinc deficiency typically begins with oral supplementation under medical supervision.